 Well, crap.
 You just wasted a good afternoon, a bunch of groceries, and you’re still hungry.

 Why?
 You can’t eat a single one of the recipes “as is.”
 All-purpose flour has to be replaced with a gluten-free version that doesn’t make you sick.
 Milk needs a substitute without losing creaminess.
-You substituted brown rice syrup for pure cane sugar because pure can sugar makes your tummy hurt.
+You substituted brown rice syrup for pure cane sugar because pure cane sugar makes your tummy hurt.
 You took out the nuts completely, left out the nutmeg, added a little more cinnamon, and axed the garlic.

-If you’re lucky, you eat a little bit of what you’ve made because it’s just palatable, and sadly slide the rest of it into the bin and call it a day.
+If you’re lucky, you eat a little bit of what you’ve made because it’s just barely palatable, and sadly slide the rest of it into the bin and call it a day.

 This post is all about cooking from scratch at another level: developing your own substitutions and creating new dishes, with or without a recipe.
 Read on for more.